The third installment of a Global Finance FAQ web series on Islamic finance.

 N.A. — Not available.
 Source: Union of Arab Banks.

-Up until recently, North African countries considered Islamic finance to be an unwelcome interference from Gulf states and Islamic banks and financial products were outlawed or strictly monitored.
-Then in 2017 these countries took important steps to boost “participative finance” as they call it.
+Up until recently, North African countries considered Islamic finance to be an unwelcome interference from Gulf states.
+Islamic banks and financial products were outlawed or strictly monitored.
+Then in 2017 these countries took important steps to boost “participatory finance” as they call it.
 The Central Bank of Morocco allowed five Islamic banks to start operating in the kingdom.
-The country is also expected to issue its first Islamic bond or sukuk later this year.
+The country also issued its first Islamic bond or sukuk in 2018.
 In Algeria and Tunisia where Islamic banks already existed, governments are pushing for conventional banks to develop and commercialise sharia-compliant products.

 Today, the Asian-Pacific region represents almost 25% of the global Islamic finance market.
 In Malaysia, sharia-compliant institutions account for close to one-quarter of the financial sector.
-Kuala Lumpur is a leader in sukuk issuance with 44% of the world’s Islamic bonds issued in 2016 and weighs in on international compliance with the Islamic Financial Services Board, one of the world’s two major Islamic finance regulatory bodies.
+Kuala Lumpur is one of the main drivers of the global sukuk market and weighs in on international compliance with the Islamic Financial Services Board, one of the world’s two major Islamic finance regulatory bodies.

 Other mature Asian Islamic finance markets include Bangladesh, Brunei and Pakistan where sharia-compliant assets make up more than 15% of total bank assets.

-Surprisingly, Islamic finance is hardly a factor in Indonesia even though its population is 90% Muslim.
-In 2017, sharia-compliant assets accounted for only 5.5% of total banking assets.
+Surprisingly, Islamic finance is still in its infancy in Indonesia even though its population is 90% Muslim.
+In 2020, sharia-compliant assets accounted for only about 8% of total banking assets.
 In recent years, the authorities began to see the potential of Islamic finance and developed a roadmap to develop the sector with the help of Malaysian expertise.
-This includes the establishment of a dedicated district in Jakarta where all efforts will be centralised.
+Three Indonesian Islamic lenders are expected to merge in the coming months, creating one of the world’s biggest sharia-compliant banks.
+The country is also a pioneer of green Islamic bonds.

 In other parts of the world such as Sub-Saharan Africa, Islamic finance is just beginning to take off.

-Sub-Saharan Africa only represents about 1.5% of the global Islamic finance industry but with the world’s fastest-growing population, 80% of people unbanked and a large Muslim population, opportunities seem endless for Islamic financiers.
+Sub-Saharan Africa only represents about 1.5% of the global Islamic finance industry but with the world’s fastest-growing population, 80% of people unbanked and a 16% of the world’s Muslims, opportunities seem endless for Islamic financiers.
 Several countries have already started to adapt their laws and regulations to allow Islamic finance to grow.
 South Africa pioneered the trend decades ago with the first African branch of Bahraini Bank el Baraka back in 1989.

 Today, we see new players.
-Kenya has sharia-compliant banks, several conventional banks offering Islamic products and one Islamic insurance company.
+Kenya has sharia-compliant banks, several conventional banks offering Islamic products.
 As east Africa’s largest economy, Kenya wants to position itself as the region’s Islamic banking hub.
 The government is undertaking structural reforms so that it can begin issuing sukuks as soon as possible.
+Ethiopia is trying to catch up—regulators granted the country's first full-fledged sharia-compliant banking licence in October 2020.
+The new Zamzam bank will operate alongside conventional banks already offering Islamic windows.

-The nature of the African market — huge territories, little financial education, lack of regulatory frameworks — makes it challenging for Islamic banks to establish a presence in most Sub–Saharan countries.
+The nature of the African market—huge territories, little financial education, lack of regulatory frameworks—makes it challenging for Islamic banks to establish a presence in most Sub–Saharan countries.
+If sharia-complaint finance is to develop on the African continent, chances are will be led by banks from Egypt, Sudan and Morocco.

 In the aftermath of the 2008 crisis, Islamic finance appeared as a relatively safe alternative to the teetering Western banking system.
 Sukuks seemed like a good way to tap into new markets, Islamic funds represented opportunities to access large amounts of liquidity and Islamic banking was a way of monetizing local Muslim communities.

 London positioned itself to become the hub for sharia-compliant finance in the Western world.
-Today, the UK boasts five licensed Islamic banks, over 20 conventional banks offering Islamic financial products, has more than $700 million assets from Islamic funds and the London stock exchange has over 65 sukuks listed for a total amount of nearly $50 billion.
+Today, the UK boasts five licensed Islamic banks, over 20 conventional banks offering Islamic financial products.

 Other European countries where Islamic finance made a remarkable start include: